robmueller/mail-imaptalk/README.md

     If the next atom is:

     - An unquoted string, simply returns the string.
-    - A quoted string, unquotes the string, changes any occurances of \\" to " and returns the string.
+    - A quoted string, unquotes the string, changes any occurrences of \\" to " and returns the string.
     - A literal (e.g. {NBytes}\\r\\n), reads the number of bytes of data in the literal into a scalar or file (depending on `literal_handle_control`).